mattcam/tfjs_xor_example/README.md

 # tfjs_xor_example

-TensorFlow Javascript XOR example
+> TensorFlow JavaScript XOR example

-Training XOR using TensorFlow Javascript.

-Motivation for creating TensorFlow Javascript XOR example was to learn and explore how to solve a basic Machine Learning problem using TensorFlow JavaScript.
+Motivation for creating TensorFlow Javascript XOR example was to learn and explore how to solve a basic machine learning problem using TensorFlow JavaScript.

 ## Prerequisites